"Joys are joys of the collective.

 In this 2014 talk, Sobonfu Somé offered reflection on how her village functions due to the oneness worldview of the Mothering Culture.
-Below are just a couple examples of other women who have stood for the well-being of all children even when this meant public shaming, alienation, and deprivation.
+Below are just two examples of mothers who have stood for the well-being of all children even when this meant public shaming, alienation, and deprivation.

 Dolores Huerta (born 1930) co-founded the first farm workers unions with Cesar Chavez.
 Dolores suffered criticism from within and without the worker's rights movement and was beaten by police officers during a a peaceful street demonstration for healthy conditions and fair compensation for farm workers.
 At 88 years old, Dolores is very active yet.
 Please read about and support Dolores' and the Dolores Huerta Foundation's ongoing program work in systemic and structural transformation.